g-s-c-code/PixPorter/README.md

    - On **Windows**, it will be `PixPorter.exe` in the output folder.
    - On **macOS** or **Linux**, it will be a binary that you can run directly (`chmod +x PixPorter` may be required on Linux/macOS).

-### Requirements
-Before building and running PixPorter, make sure you have the following installed on your system:
-- **.NET 8 SDK or later**: Required to build and create the executable.
-- **SixLabors.ImageSharp**: A powerful image processing library (already included in the project).
-- A **compatible operating system**: Windows, macOS, or Linux.

 ## Usage
 When running PixPorter, the application launches an interactive prompt to navigate directories, view images, and perform conversions.